Ethics (Edexcel A Level Business): Revision Note

 • MNCs argue that the wages they pay provide a decent standard of living within that country

-• In 2015, Apple came under scrutiny as their production facilities in China were found to pay workers approximately $1.85 an hour, nowhere near enough to cover their living expenses
+• In 2015, Apple came under scrutiny as its production facilities in China were found to pay workers approximately $1.85 an hour, nowhere near enough to cover workers' living expenses

 • Some MNCs also behave unethically by providing poor working conditions in order to cut costs

-• Nike were accused of using sweatshops in countries such as China and Vietnam, paying workers 14 cents a day
+• Nike was accused of using sweatshops in countries such as China and Vietnam, paying workers just 14 cents a day

-• Starbucks were found to have children under 13, working 40 hour weeks in Guatemala picking beans for as little as £5 a day
+• Starbucks was found to have children under 13 working 40-hour weeks in Guatemala picking beans for as little as £5 a day

 • Climate change and global warming have become a priority for governments across the world